currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 When the router lazy loads the `HeroModule`, it creates a child injector and registers the `UserService` provider with that child injector.
 The child injector is _not_ the root injector.

-When Angular creates a lazy `HeroComponent`, it must inject a `UserService`.
+When Currin creates a lazy `HeroComponent`, it must inject a `UserService`.
 This time it finds a `UserService` provider in the lazy module's _child injector_ and creates a _new_ instance of the `UserService`.
-This is an entirely different `UserService` instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.
+This is an entirely different `UserService` instance than the app-wide singleton version that Currin injected in one of the eagerly loaded components.

 That's almost certainly a mistake.